UNCOVER THE MYSTERIES

 SCIENTISTS IN THE HOUSE

 Every year, we bring renowned life science scholars to campus to share their discoveries – and their journeys – with students.
-Recent speakers for the Keiser Distinguished Lectureship in Life Sciences have included Renee Pera, an internationally recognized stem cell scientist, and Dr. Sharon Norton, director of development for the Mathile Institute for the Advancement of Human Nutrition.
+Recent speakers for the Keiser Distinguished Lectureship in Life Sciences have included Renee Pera, an internationally recognized stem cell scientist, and David Quammen, a noted science writer describing the impact of viruses in a globalized world.

 KYLE STINEHART BS WITH A MAJOR IN MOLECULAR BIOLOGY ’11, BSBA ’11